VVSD-Charan/Authentication_and_Security-/README.md

 # Authentication_and_Security

-## This project is just for reference to implement sessions and cookies using passport.js.
+## This project serves as a valuable reference for implementing login and logout sessions, as well as managing cookies using passport.js.